 It’s best to check if the skylight glass is strong enough to survive harsh weather conditions.

 During typhoons or hurricane, your skylights can break.
 That’s why you should opt for tempered glass or laminated glass.

 Tempered glass is the type of glass used in car windshields.
 It can break into small pieces, but it would not cause significant injury.
 Laminated glass is a safer choice as it is covered with film.
 Once the glass breaks, the film prevents it from falling.

 Skylight placement should not be a quick decision to make.
 It helps to make a space blueprint before you start cutting your roof open.

 The placement of the skylight depends on the size of the area you want to illuminate.
 The bigger the area, the bigger the size or the quantity of the skylights you will need.

 Now that you are aware of the basic things about the skylight, you may now plan on the type of the skylight your house requires.
-The next step is to ask help from a reputable roofing company to professionally install your skylights.
+The next step is to ask help from skylight installation to professionally install your skylights.